 This set of analyses demonstrates the convergence of displacements and stresses for a relatively simple mechanical analysis.
 The system analyzed is a cantilever beam under unit tip loading.
 The reference solution is derived from Euler-Bernoulli beam theory.
 As such, the solution is not exact, and the finite element solution (if sufficiently refined) will deviate from this reference solution.
-Five different formulations of the hex8 are currently tested.
+Six different formulations of the hex8 are currently tested.
 Higher order hex elements will be included in the test once they have the capability to integrate surface tractions consistently with the underlying shape functions.

-- The following element formulations: - eight-node hexahedron with the mean quadrature formulation and midpoint strain incrementation - eight-node hexahedron with the mean quadrature formulation and strongly objective strain incrementation - eight-node hexahedron with the Q1P0 formulation and strongly objective strain incrementation - eight-node hexahedron with the selective deviatoric formulation and strongly objective strain incrementation - eight-node hexahedron with the fully-integrated formulation and strongly objective strain incrementation - subjected to the limitations of linear elasticity.
+- The following element formulations: - eight-node Updated Lagrange hexahedron with the mean quadrature formulation and midpoint strain incrementation - eight-node Updated Lagrange hexahedron with the mean quadrature formulation and strongly objective strain incrementation - eight-node Updated Lagrange hexahedron with the Q1P0 formulation and strongly objective strain incrementation - eight-node Updated Lagrange hexahedron with the selective deviatoric formulation and strongly objective strain incrementation - eight-node Updated Lagrange hexahedron with the fully-integrated formulation and strongly objective strain incrementation - eight-node Total Lagrange hexahedron with the fully-integrated formulation and strongly objective strain incrementation - subjected to the limitations of linear elasticity.